digipost/signering-docs/source/client-integration/create-client-configuration.rst

                 new Sender(organizationNumber)
             )
             {
-                // This is only need it you have a SEID 2 certificate, but for some reason cannot use the latest version of the library.
+                // This is only need it you have a SEID 2.0 certificate, but for some reason cannot use the latest version of the library,
-                CertificateValidationPreferences = { ValidateSenderCertificate = false }
+                // or if you have a SEID 2.0 certificate from Commfides CertificateValidationPreferences = { ValidateSenderCertificate = false }
             };